ResourceDataInc/Centroid/dot-net/README.md

 }
 ```

-The instance method `ForEnvironment` is then used to retrieve the enviroment based configuration.
+The instance method `ForEnvironment` is then used to retrieve the environment based configuration.
 Centroid merges the requested environment's configuration with the *all* environment configuration.
 In the following example, the configuration for `prod` is merged with the configuration from `all` and the result is then available from a new instance of `Config`.

 ```cs
 // ForEnvironment.cs